stanfordnmbl/mobilize-tutorials/README.md

 ------------------------------------------------------------------------------------------------------

-<b>Pose Estimation for Biomechanics</b> - This tutorial demonstrates how to use the OpenPose open-source software to extract knee flexion curves and gait cycles form a video of a
+<b>Pose Estimation for Biomechanics</b> - This tutorial demonstrates how to use the OpenPose open-source software to extract knee flexion curves and gait cycles from a video of a
 subject walking.